henrikstranneheim/MIP_api/docs/MIP_overview.rst

  	* Analyses a X-ten sequenced genome in approximately 21 h
  	* Rapid mode analyzes a WGS sample in approximately 4 h using a data reduction and parallelization scheme
  - Traceability
+ 	* Track the status of each modules through dynamically updated status logs
  	* Recreate your analysis from the MIP log or generated config files
  	* Logs sample meta-data and sequence meta-data
  	* Logs version numbers of softwares and databases